-- The Authority has a Whistle Blowing Policy, which has been widely publicised via the Authority web site, intranet and other channels.
-The Authority is currently reviewing its policy in line with legislative changes, and following the work of the Whistleblowing Commission by Public Concern at Work.
+- The Authority has reviewed its Whistleblowing Policy in line with legislative changes, and following the work of the Whistleblowing Commission by Public Concern at Work.
 Public Concern at Work is a leading Charity and has been identified as an organisation leading best practice in this area.
-The Authority has developed a new draft policy that is currently undergoing consultation following their assistance and model of best practice. - The Authority also operates a formal Corporate Complaints Procedure, which has been widely publicised. - The Audit Committee has a more proactive role to play in monitoring the level of complaints and the procedures that are in place.
+The Authority has developed a new policy following their assistance and model of best practice.
+This revised Policy has been approved, implemented and staff have been made aware of its existence using a number of communication channels. - The Authority also operates a formal Corporate Complaints Procedure, which has been widely publicised. - The Audit Committee has a more proactive role to play in monitoring the level of complaints and the procedures that are in place.
 Reports are regularly presented.
+In addition, individual Scrutiny Committees receive reports on complaints.